elmisback/elmisback.github.io/announcements.md

 **Nov 29.** For the next month, I'll be building a portfolio of work that other people might care about.
 I'm starting today with Blog Post Number One, [Don't Work Alone](/content/dont-work-alone.html).
+I think it's a mess, but I'd love to hear that confirmed.
 If you have thoughts about my work, please send them to [\@elmisback](https://twitter.com/elmisback) on twitter or to elmisback at gmail.